raphaelluethy/22HS_IIT21-presentation/slides.md

 <p/>

-- Control of Images / Containers
+- Control of Docker images & containers
-- Redeployment of latest Image via Webhook
+- Redeployment of the latest app via a webhook
 - Stacks

 ::right::